xonsh/xonsh/docs/installation.rst

 Prerequisites
 -------------
-* python, V3.6 or later.
+* python V3.6 or later.
 * for interactive use, an ansi (vt100-compatible) terminal application.
 On Windows 10, the separately-installable `Windows Terminal app <https://github.com/microsoft/terminal/releases>`_ is recommended.